 In consultation with committee members, the Chairman of the Audit Committee is to decide where and how frequently the committee is to meet.

-A total of eight meetings were held in 2016, of which three were related to the audit tender process.
-The Company’s auditor, as well as the head of the Internal Audit, participated in all of the meetings of the Audit Committee in 2016 and, at two of these meetings, also met with the committee without the presence of the management of the Company.
+A total of six meetings were held in 2017.
+The Company’s auditor, as well as the head of the Internal Audit, participated in all of the meetings of the Audit Committee in 2017 and, at two of these meetings, also met with the committee without the presence of the management of the Company.